juicerq/ralph/README.md

   |    claude -p --model <model> (runs in worktree)
   |    git merge ralph/<number> (back to current branch)
   |    cleanup worktree + branch
+  5. Resolve merge conflicts with Claude Code
-  5. Summary: success/fail per issue
+  6. Summary: success/fail per issue
 ```

-On merge conflict, the branch is preserved for manual resolution.
+On unresolvable conflict, the branch is preserved for manual resolution.
 On failure, the branch is preserved for inspection.

 ## Requirements